For the coordination of a social culture

 The attention given by public companies to their own image is one of the most important and historically significant aspects in the history of graphics standards manuals.

-It was no by coincidence that the design of corporate identity programs and that of standards manuals incredibly increased after World War II, during a historic moment that was permeated by the spirit of the post-war Reconstruction.
+It was no coincidence that the design of corporate identity programs and that of standards manuals incredibly increased after the Second World War, during a historic moment that was permeated by the spirit of the post-war Reconstruction.

-And it’s precisely the social role that is so clear in the manuals from the 20th century, and their function as guarantors of an order that everyone could benefit from, what makes manuals so interesting, investing them with an almost epic aura.
+And it is precisely the social role that is so clear in the manuals from the 20th century and their function as guarantors of an order that everyone could benefit from, what makes these manuals so interesting today, investing them with an almost epic aura.

 Ph. © All rights reserved